fuad-bassam/reading-notes/day4/Classes_Stake.md

-classes is the templet (blueprint) for creating element eath element have the same probaritys with defernt value called `Opject`.
+classes are the templet (blueprint) for creating element eath element have the same properties with different value called `Object`.

-and the classes can take atrepeute from another classes and that what we calld `inheritance`.
+and the classes can take attributes from other classes and that is what we called `inheritance`.

-this `Opject` is a instance of Class have his own data but in his Calss format , we can creat opject form class in `Reference way`.
+this `Object` is an instance of Class have its own data but in his Class format, we can create object form class in `Reference way`.

-this `Reference Type` is the way that we told the compilor that this Opject have the templet for spasifc class .
+this `Reference Type` is the way that we told the compiler that this Object has the templet for the specific class.

 `ClassName object = new ClassName();`

-so if we want to creat an object we need to give evry object data mostly not like the other object and in class there is a method that do this assign this data called `Constructor` and this constructors method must have the same name of the class and have the atrepute that it will assign it .
+so if we want to create an object we need to give every object data mostly not like the other object and in class, there is a method that does this assign this data called `Constructor` and this constructors method must have the same name as the class and have the attributes that it will assign it.
 Example

 ```